Coordinated compute for classical infrastructure at production scale.

 Scale

-Manages groups of AO nodes as a single logical cluster, whether that’s a handful of workstations or a rack of GPU servers.
+Manages groups of AO nodes as one coordinated cluster, whether that is a handful of workstations or a rack of GPU servers.

-• Automatic distribution of logical windows across nodes.
+• Automatic distribution of work windows across nodes.

 • Handles node capabilities, GPU counts, and resource mixes.